lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 approach that has been widely used to visualise and inspect high throughput mass spectrometry-based proteomics data is principal components analysis (PCA).
-PCA is one of many dimensionality reduction methods, that allow one to effectively summarise multi-dimensional data in to 2 or 3 dimensions to enable visualisation.
+PCA is one of many dimensionality reduction methods, that allows one to effectively summarise multi-dimensional data in to 2 or 3 dimensions to enable visualisation.
 Very generally, the original continuous multi-dimensional data is transformed into a set of orthogonal components ordered according to the amount of variability